Living-with-machines/jisc-wrangler/README.md

 100%|█████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00, 358.21it/s]
 ```

-The input directory, `jisc-input` remains unaltered, whilst the previously empty directory `jisc-output` now has the file name as the directory structure:
+The input directory remains unaltered, whilst the previously empty directory `jisc-output` now contains a subdirectory structure consisting of the publication ID followed by the year, month & day of publication:

 ```
 jisc-output/